xeokit/sdk/packages/website/userguide/example_ModelConverter_dotbim2json/index.md

 ---
-##### Use ModelConverter to convert a model from dotbim (.bim) format to JSON SceneModelParams and DataModelParams, then use SceneModelParamsLoader and DataModelParamsLoader to view the model in a xeokit web viewer.
+##### Use the ModelConverter class to convert a model from dotbim (.bim) format to JSON SceneModelParams and DataModelParams, then use SceneModelParamsLoader and DataModelParamsLoader to view the model in a xeokit web viewer.
 ##### Click on the preview below to run the example.
 Scroll down to learn how it's made.
 ---